Mazagu/apicat/README.md

 ## About Apicat

-**Apicat** is a very simple exercise, ti provides an extensible API to return resorces.
+**Apicat** is a very simple exercise, it provides an extensible API to return resorces.